qzio/w2fau2f/README.md

 ## TODO

-This project is not released, and can't be used yet.
+This project is not released, and can't really be used yet.

 A few issues that's in the way for a 0.1.0 release:

-- [ ] Configurable internal net. (current is hard coded to 192.168.123.0/24)
+- [ ] Configurable internal net.
+(It is currently hard coded to 192.168.123.0/24.)
 - [ ] Handle the u2f counter properly.
 - [ ] Check connectivity, or introduce a timeout or ..?
 To remove the forward/nat rules from iptables.
-- [ ] Only allow registration once for each client.
+- [ ] Rework registration and only allow one registration for each client.
-- [ ] Allow backup keys. (multiple registrations)
+- [ ] Allow multiple registrations, (backup key) where the second one must be authenticated.
 - [ ] Package html/js into the binary.
-- [ ] firefox support
+- [ ] Ensure firefox support.

-Nice to haves includes
+- [ ] Move dependency management to go modules.
 - [ ] Refactor html/css/javascript, maybe use vue.js, typescript etc.
 - [ ] Cleanup logging and error messages.
 - [ ] Various cleanups across the code base.